Tips & tricks

 - Internship abroad: we offer all of our students access to Going Global (see left menu): the leading provider of career and employment resources for evaluating, selecting and transitioning into a successful career in a foreign country.

-- Join a Business Challenge that is offered by the Careers Company or participate in the course Business Research & Consulting (now for Bsc & Msc!)
+- Join a Business Challenge that is offered by the Career Services or participate in the course Business Research & Consulting (now for Bsc & Msc!)

 Talk to People & Invest in Your Network